Unsupervised Ground Metric Learning using Wasserstein Singular Vectors: Acknowledgements

-We thank St\'ephane Gaubert for very useful advises on non-linear Perron-Frobenius theory.
+This work was performed using HPC resources from GENCI-IDRIS [Grant 2021-AD011012285].
 The project leading to this publication has received funding from the Agence Nationale de la Recherche (ANR) project scMOmix and Sanofi iTech Awards.
-The work of G. Peyr\'e is supported by the European Research Council (ERC project NORIA) and by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Institute).
+The work of G. Peyré is supported by the European Research Council (ERC project NORIA) and by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Institute).